JavaScript seems to be disabled in your browser.

 Distinct multi temperature-controlled adhesive shrinking|shrinking}|shrinking} system

-Patented polymerizing procedure permanently merges the color to the polyester film covering, getting rid of the possibilities of color-layer separation and permits repositioning of the covering on your model.
+Patented polymerizing process completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and allows repositioning of the covering on your model.

 Light weight at .30 oz/sq. ft.